How to use

 Pblk, which is used in this guide, is available from version 4.12+.
 Make sure to install and boot the kernel before continuing.

 nvme-cli is the tool used to administrate nvme devices.
 It can be installed using

 sudo apt-get install nvme-cli

 If you are not running Ubuntu, please see the nvme-cli github project for instructions.

 Open-Channel SSD hardware

 If you have a LightNVM SDK from CNEX Labs, or another Open-Channel SSD, you should be able to see the device using

 nvme lnvm list Number of devices: 1 Device Block manager Version nvme0n1 gennvm (0,1,0)

-If block manager reports none, the device should be first initialized using
+If block manager reports none (only pre-4.8 kernels), the device should be first initialized using

 sudo nvme lnvm init -d nvme0n1